Italy stalemate leaves business waiting on reform

 Italy's economy is falling ever deeper into recession and public finance targets have begun to slip, with the 2013 budget deficit now expected to scrape in just under the European Union limit of 3 percent of gross domestic product.

-The government has slashed its forecasts and now expects the economy to contract by 1.3 percent this year, and officials say even that target is optimistic, meaning unemployment will continue to rise and efforts to cut the 2 trillion euro (1.7 trillion pounds) public debt will falter.
+The government has slashed its forecasts and now expects the economy to contract by 1.3 percent this year, and officials say even that target is optimistic, meaning unemployment will continue to rise and efforts to cut the 2 trillion euro ($2.6 trillion) public debt will falter.

 The situation facing companies is worsening.
 More than 12,400 went out of business last year, 33 percent more than in 2009, according to business information provider Cribis D&B.

-In the last quarter of 2012 dismissals were up 15.1 percent from the same period of the year before, according to Labour Ministry data.
+In the last quarter of 2012 dismissals were up 15.1 percent from the same period of the year before, according to Labor Ministry data.

 Until a new government is formed, Prime Minister Mario Monti remains in office at the head of a caretaker administration but activity on major reforms that would need strong political direction has come to a stop.